MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-exsetresourceownerpointer.md

 ## -remarks

-<b>ExSetResourceOwnerPointer</b>, used in conjunction with <b>ExReleaseResourceForThreadLite</b>, provides a means for one thread (acting as an resource manager thread) to acquire and release resources for use by another thread (acting as a resource user thread).
+<b>ExSetResourceOwnerPointer</b>, used in conjunction with <b>ExReleaseResourceForThreadLite</b>, provides a means for one thread (acting as a resource manager thread) to acquire and release resources for use by another thread (acting as a resource user thread).

 After calling <b>ExSetResourceOwnerPointer</b> for a specific resource, the only other routine that can be called for that resource is <b>ExReleaseResourceForThreadLite</b>.